redteamsummit/redteamsummit.github.io/venue.md

 <h1 class="page-title black-text">{{ page.title | escape }}</h1>

-Red Team Summit 2018 will be held at Google's San Francisco office.
+Red Team Summit 2018 will be held at Google's San Francisco office, 7th floor.

 You **must** have been invited and completed our RSVP process to attend.
 Those without a confirmed RSVP will not be on our list and **will** be turned away by